Chocolate Covered Strawberries

 While it can be tempting to skip this step to ensure there’s no risk of water seizing the chocolate, strawberries in the package often have debris and need to be washed.
 They even say this on the package, to wash before consuming.

 First, gently swish them in a bowl of room temperature water:

 Drain the strawberries and gently rinse with running water.

 Spread the washed strawberries out on a dry kitchen towel.

 Then, dry each one individually with dry paper towel:

 It is SO important to dry the strawberries thoroughly here using paper towels, which are much more absorbent than kitchen towels.

 If there’s any water on the strawberries when you go to dip, it can cause the chocolate to seize up into a grainy mess.

 Chocolate is a “dry liquid,” made up of cocoa butter (fat) and dry particles of cocoa powder and sugar.
 If you get water in that liquid, you give the dry particles something to stick to, and they clump together.

 After drying the strawberries thoroughly with paper towels, let them air dry at room temperature for at least 30 minutes, but preferably 60.

-When you’re ready to dip, it’s time to heat the chocolate.
+When you’re ready to dip the strawberries, it’s time to heat the chocolate.

 What Kind of Chocolate to Use